 Born and raised in northern New Jersey, Dr. Caruso holds a B.A. in Biology and both an M.S. and a Ph.D. in Plant Pathology.
 He was a professor of Botany and Plant Pathology at the University of Maine, 1979-1985, and at the University of Massachusetts, Cranberry Station, from 1985 until he retired in 2013.

 Scott Chase retired in 2017 after 13 years as Island County coordinator of WSU Shore Stewards and Camano coordinator for WSU Waste Wise.
-Scott has taught classes on native plants for bluff stability, rain barrels, and hunting wild mushrooms.
+Scott has taught classes on native plants for bluff stability, rain barrels, recycling, and hunting wild mushrooms.

 John Christianson started in the horticultural profession as a teenager, working as a greenhouse laborer at Saxe Greenhouse in North Seattle.
 Later, he managed the Nursery Department at Molbak's Nursery in Woodinville.
 John and his wife, Toni, have owned Christianson's Nursery for over 30 years.
 Located in the Skagit Valley, it is a destination for rare and unusual plants in a historic setting.
 John and Toni have created many People's Choice Award-winning gardens at the Northwest Flower and Garden Show.